SethNeumann/MRCS-Morse-Code-Buzzer/README.md

 # MRCS-Morse-Code-Buzzer
-## License: CERN Open Hardware Licence v1.2
+## License: Creative Commons Attribution-NonCommercial-ShareAlike

 On many operations-oriented model railroads, particularly those which a time-table and train-order (TT&TO) or tower-based dispatching